awlygod/awlygod/README.md

 <h3 align="center">21 year old something guy who loves building stuffs</h3>

 - 🔭 I’m currently working on **uni-verse (Personal Project)**
-- I have pondered upon many domains like AI, Development (Web and Mobile) , WEB3 you could find varities..
+- I have pondered upon many domains like AI, Development (Web and Mobile) , WEB3 -- you could find all different set of projects i have worked on here -_-

 - 📫 How to reach me **surajpatitripathi@gmail.com**